Single Crochet Join For Crochet Hexagons & Other Motifs

 I recently updated my crochet hexagon pattern with brand new photos and a video tutorial and I’ve been crocheting a bunch of them for a new honeycomb baby blanket.
 I still have to decide which joining method will suit it best, but at least I have only two options left on the list: the invisible seam join and the single crochet join.

 Today I will show you how to join your hexagons, granny squares or other crochet pieces with the single crochet join technique plus tips on how to join all seams so they will look like one continuous joining line.

-Because my passion is designing baby blankets and afghans and I often get asked questions about joining crochet motifs, the order on which they are joined and how many you need to make a blanket.
+Because my passion is designing baby blankets and afghans and I often get asked questions about joining crochet motifs, the order in which they are joined, and how many you need to make a blanket.
 Here is the answer to the most popular ones.

 Before we continue, please note that this post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.

 Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
 You can see my full disclosure policy here.
 Thank you for supporting my work and this blog.

 When should I use the single crochet joining technique?

 - when you want a raised ridge around your motifs